-If you would rather not read this post, but wish to help, please scroll down to find an email for you to send to Norway’s involved officials regarding the extensive removal of wolves this season.
+If you would rather not read this post, but wish to help, please scroll down to find a continuously updated email for you to send to Norway’s involved officials regarding the extensive removal of wolves this season.
 If you are on Twitter, please find automated tweets at the bottom of this post.

 Take a moment to vote, what do you think of the Ministries decision to cull large percentages of Norway’s critically endangered wolf population (50% if the Climate and Environment Minister upholds the decision to cull the 3 wolf packs in the wolf zone):